Highlights of the Program

 • Analyzing real-world financial data and sustainability trade-offs from a mid-sized U.S. dairy case study

-• Exploring how AMS adoption impacts workforce dynamics, animal welfare, and long-term profitability
+• Assessing how AMS adoption impacts workforce dynamics, animal welfare, and long-term profitability

 Q&A SESSION ON AUTOMATED MILKING IN MIDWEST DAIRY OPERATIONS